Anthony King (political scientist)

 Anthony Stephen King (17 November 1934 – 12 January 2017) was a Canadian-British professor of government, psephologist and commentator.
 He taught at the Department of Government at the University of Essex for many years.

 Early life

-King was born in Canada on 17 November 1934, the son of Marjorie and Harold King.
+King was born in Toronto on 17 November 1934, the son of Marjorie and Harold King.
 He gained a B.A. in History and Economics at Queen's University, Ontario.
-In the 1950s, he moved to UK as a Rhodes Scholar to study Philosophy, Politics and Economics at the University of Oxford, after which he gained a D.Phil. with thesis titled "Some aspects of the history of the Liberal Party in Britain, 1906–1914".
+In 1956, he moved to UK as a Rhodes Scholar to study Philosophy, Politics and Economics at the University of Oxford, after which he gained a D.Phil. with thesis titled "Some aspects of the history of the Liberal Party in Britain, 1906–1914".

 Career

 He initially taught at Magdalen College, Oxford, before transferring to Essex, from which he never officially retired.
 From 1969, he was Professor of Government at Essex, where he also led a Wednesday brainstorming class of selected bright students from the Department of Government.
 King taught the course GV100 – Introduction to Politics.
 He also taught at Princeton and the University of Wisconsin–Madison, in the United States.

 He regularly appeared on election results programming and analysed their implications.
 For each UK General Election from 1983 to 2005, he was BBC television's analyst on their election night programming.
 On a monthly basis, he analysed political opinion polls on voting intentions for The Daily Telegraph.
 He also wrote many books on politics and was co-editor of the Britain at the Polls series of essays and, in 2008, The British Constitution.

 King was co-author with David Butler of two Nuffield College election studies (those for 1964 and 1966) and author of Britain Says Yes: the 1975 Referendum on the Common Market and Running Scared: Why America's Politicians Campaign Too Much and Govern Too Little.
 He was also co-author with Ivor Crewe of the semi-official SDP: The Birth, Life and Death of the Social Democratic Party and The Blunders of our Governments.
 He edited The New American Political System, New Labour Triumphs: Britain at the Polls 1997, Britain at the Polls 2001 and Britain at the Polls 2005.

 King was a member of the Committee on Standards in Public Life and the Royal Commission on the Reform of the House of Lords (the Wakeham Commission).
 In 2010, he was elected as a Fellow of the British Academy.
 He also served as an associate at the Institute for Government, a non-partisan charity that aims to improve the effectiveness of central Government in the UK.
 During the latter part of his life, his research focused on: the changing British constitution; the British prime ministership; American politics and government and the history of democracy.

 King was also a member of the Academia Europaea, a foreign honorary member of the American Academy of Arts and Sciences, and an honorary life Fellow of the Royal Society of Arts.